kyunghoj/GSoC2014/PIG-2597/README.md

 complexity.
 Using two different parser generators in a project is confusing to new developers.
 It is also burdensome for developers since they have to understand both frameworks and maintain both dependencies in build process.
-Eventually, it hampers the development of Pig project and frustrates new contributors.
+Eventually it will hamper the development of Pig project and frustrates new contributors.
 In this project, I will re-implement Grunt, an interactive command line interface for Pig, using ANTLR parser generator.
 Removing the dependency on JavaCC will help Apache Pig project keep clean, easy to maintain codebase.